 The innovation in these industries could be proved by a rapid decline in prices.
-For example, since 1992, the quality-and-inflation-adjusted price of telephone equipment has fallen by 6.7%, televisions by 14.4% and portable computers by 26.7% a year.
-The equation- More the innovation, better the components, more the competition, lesser the prices fits.
+For example, since 1992, the quality-and-inflation-adjusted price of telephone equipment has fallen by 6.7%, televisions by 14.4%, and portable computers by 26.7% a year.
+The equation- More the innovation, the better the components, the more the competition, the lesser the prices fit.

 Patent Assertion Entities or wrongly named Patent trolls play a huge role in innovation.